The Botany of Rooibos

 Research by Gerhard Pretorius, Editing by Travis Lyle

-In this series of articles, we provide an overview of rooibos tea from its earliest historically recorded use and the inception of the rooibos tea industry, up until the current marketplace as it is found in 2021.
+In this article, we provide an overview of the botany of rooibos tea from its earliest historically recorded use and the inception of the rooibos tea industry, up until the current marketplace as it is found in 2021.

-In Part I, we provide the background information that will enable the reader to understand the origins of rooibos tea, through its botanical profile and the development of the plant’s usage over time.
+The information provided here will enable the reader to understand the origins of rooibos tea, through its botanical profile and the development of the plant’s usage over time.
 For tea industry buyers, or simply for fans of the delicious red tea that we know and love (and grow and harvest on our farm in the Cederberg Mountains of South Africa), this resource should provide a lot of information that has previously either not been available, or has been found in a number of separate academic papers.

 Table of Contents